Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

+and so if $W$ has two $8$s and three factors $2_i$ for some $i$, then $H$ must stabilize a $2$-space on $M(E_7)$.
+This eliminates the first and ninth cases.
+We also see that in the sixth and seventh cases, $W$ has at most four socle layers.
 Since $W$ has at most four socle layers and is self-dual, none of the $6_{i,i+1}$ can occur in $W$.
-Also, any $2_i$ that occurs with multiplicity $1$ in $\Vmin\downarrow_H$ must occur in the second socle layer, and cannot have any extensions with a $2_{i\pm 1}$ in the third socle layer.
-However, both $2_{i\pm 1}$ in the third layer have an extension with the $2_i$ in the second layer, so cannot exist in $W$.
+Also, any $2_i$ that occurs with multiplicity $1$ in $M(E_7)\downarrow_H$ must occur in the second socle layer, and cannot have any extensions with a $2_{i\pm 1}$ in the third socle layer.
+However, in the module above, an explicit check shows that both $2_{i\pm 1}$ in the third layer have an extension with the $2_i$ in the second layer, so cannot exist in $W$.
 In other words, we cannot have two $2_i$ in $W$, eliminating the sixth and seventh cases.